dstepe/number-facts/readme.md

 You should also set up your own local environment so you can run the feature and unit tests provided with the default Laravel application.
 Remember, the goal is to establish a baseline with the tests passing and the application working.

 Note that with no source code to actually analyze, the pipeline may fail at this time.

+## The First User Story

+Starting Tag 0.1.0

+Now that we have a known good startig point, we will begin implementing the feature described in story NF-01, "As a visitor, I should see a number fact when I visit the home page."
+This seems simple and it's very tempting to do far more work than necessary.
+Remember the acceptance criteria is simply "A number and associated fact are presented on the home page."
+We very intentionally left out the words "random" and "from numberfacts.com" in keeping with the INVEST (https://www.agilealliance.org/glossary/invest) criteria.
+The primary value of this story will be a product the stakeholders can react to, not final feature set.

+We can now create a feature test which will demonstrate this functionality and ensure we continue providing this feature as development progresses.
+We will create a new feature test for the default home route that looks for the number 42 and the associated math fact "5 is the number of platonic solids."
+We selected this from the numberfacts.com site for testing purposes.